fakeneuron/CalenBooker/AI_Promps.md

 For each task:

-- Follow `ROADMAP.md`’s "Task Process" to create and manage a `T###-ShortTitle.md` Task Note (e.g., `T001-OwnerCalendarSync.md`), commit changes, and complete the task.
+- Follow `ROADMAP.md`’s "Task Process" to create and manage a TaskNote according to format in `T###-Template.md`.
 - Request missing files required for implementation (consult `README.md` or `App.jsx`).
 - Implement changes with me step-by-step, providing full updated files.
 - When updating `.md` files, ensure all commands are in ticks (e.g., `cd frontend`).
 - Provide git commands only after the TaskNote is moved to `/TaskNotes/`, unless live testing requires otherwise.

 Keep explanations simple and concise for a novice coder.
-Start by listing `ROADMAP.md` Tasks and ask which to tackle first.
+Identify 3-4 high priority or housekeeping items to address

 **_SUPABASE-PROMPT_**
 The Supabase database is set up.
 Request these `.sql` files for context: `create_tables.sql`, `rls.sql`, `check_email_exists.sql`.
 Be cautious with Supabase changes to avoid breaking the authentication chain—it’s carefully configured.

 **_.md Format Mess up_**
-i didn't get a copiable window. i got inline formatted narrative text.
-No .md style codes are copiable since you provided a formatted output.

-**_FIX Weird Grok Output_**
 i didn't get a copiable window. i got inline formatted narrative text.
 No .md style codes are copiable since you provided a formatted output. the copiable block is called a "code block" or "fenced code block"

 \*\* but what really fixed it was adding ticks to any commands that would be interpreted as code e.g. 'cd frontend' needs the ticks